 What is Detachment?

 Detachment is letting another person experience their consequences instead of taking responsibility for their problems.
-It's focusing on yourself rather than rescuing them.
-This concept helps whenever you are trying to change or stop someone else's behavior.
+You choose to focus on yourself rather than rescuing others.
+This helps whenever you're trying to change or stop someone else's behavior.